bills/sonarcloud-pipe/README.md

-# Bitbucket Pipelines Pipe: Sonarcloud scan
+# Bitbucket Pipelines Pipe: SonarCloud scan
 Scan your code with [SonarCloud](https://sonarcloud.io) to detects bugs, vulnerabilities and code smells in more than 25 programming languages.

 Your SonarCloud account must first be associated to your Bitbucket team or user account.
 SonarCloud is totally free for open-source projects.
 If your code is closed source, SonarCloud also offers a paid plan to run private analyses.